Portal:Aeon/SoftwareInstall

 4. Transactional Update

-Flatpak apps are the preferred app distribution on Aeon.
-Flatpak and the Flathub store are enabled out of the box.
-Flatpak apps can be installed from Gnome Software or from the command line.
+Flatpaks are the preferred app installation method on Aeon.
+Flatpak and the Flathub store are enabled by default and can be installed from GNOME Software or the command line.

 Distrobox